 You may be asked to avoid any vigorous exercise or ejaculating in the 48 hours before a PSA test, as this could cause a temporary rise in your PSA level.

-If you are gay, bisexual or a man who has sex with men, being the receptive partner during anal sex might raise your PSA level for a while.
-Having your prostate stimulated during sex might also raise your PSA level.
+Receiving anal sex or having your prostate stimulated during sex might also raise your PSA level.
 It might be worth avoiding these activities for a week before a PSA test.

 The PSA test is a good way to check whether the treatment was successful at getting rid of your prostate cancer.
 A continuous rise in your PSA level can be the first sign that the cancer has come back.
 You can keep a record of your PSA levels in the appointment diary in our booklet, Follow-up after prostate cancer treatment: What happens next?.

 It can be hard to take everything in at your appointments.
-You might find it helpful to take someone with you, to listen and discuss things with later.
+Some people find it helpful to take someone with them, to listen and discuss things with later.
 If your appointment is on the phone, you could ask a friend or family member to listen with you.

 It can help to write things down during or after your appointment.
-There’s space for this in the appointment diary in our booklet, Follow-up after prostate cancer treatment: What happens next?.
-Or you could ask to record the appointment, for example on your phone.
+There’s space for this in the appointment diary in our booklet, Follow-up after prostate cancer treatment: What happens next?

 If there is anything bothering you, let your doctor or nurse know.

 If your appointment is at the hospital, ask for a copy of the letter that is sent to your GP.
+This will happen automatically at some hospitals.
 It will help to remind you of what was said at your appointment.
-If you don't understand the letter, you can contact our Specialist Nurses.
+If you don't understand the letter, call your main contact at the hospital or contact our Specialist Nurses.

 Contact your doctor or nurse if you have any concerns or get any new symptoms or side effects between your follow-up appointments.

 It’s important to speak to them if you’re concerned about anything – don’t worry about them being too busy.